eggsyntax/datawalk/README.md

 Note that it's important to q)uit the datawalk session, or your REPL buffer may be left in a problematic state.

+## Development

+* Currently all tests are cljc.
+You can `lein test` to run tests as clj, or `lein doo rhino dev` to run them as cljs.

 ## License

-Copyright © 2017 Jesse Davis (aka Egg Syntax)
+Copyright © 2017 Egg Davis Syntax

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.